glennfrey/Advanced-Physical-Design-Using-Openlane-Sky130/README.md

 ![](imagesday4/layout2.png)

 - assign each port as input or output port as in vtcon window.
--

 ![](imagesday4/save_skyinmag.png)

 - generate a mag file for the inverter using the vtcon window as shown
--

 ![](imagesday4/generate_lef_file_from_inv_mag_file.png)

--generate a lef file from the mag file in the vtcon window with the command shown.
+- generate a lef file from the mag file in the vtcon window with the command shown.

 ![](imagesday4/pinsequenceletfile.png)

--inside the lef file is the pin sequence you assign using magic.
+- inside the lef file are the pin sequence you assign using magic.

 ![](imagesday4/copyassociatedfiles.png)